-Brattleboro Memorial Hospital (BMH) is completing a major upgrade to our information technology systems so all hospital departments, BMH Medical Group practices, and other computer systems will be more effectively linked, while giving our patients better access to their complete medical records.
-To our patients, the mechanics of the upgrade will be largely invisible, but the benefits will be immediate and long lasting.
+Brattleboro Memorial Hospital (BMH) is completing a major upgrade to our information technology and medical records systems.
+This means all hospital departments, BMH Medical Group practices, and related computer systems will be more effectively linked, while giving patients better access to their complete medical records.
+The mechanics of the upgrade will be largely invisible to our patients, but the benefits will be immediate and long lasting.

-After extensive research, BMH chose to upgrade to Community Works, a product of the Cerner Corporation, a leading technology company that serves more than 18,000 health care facilities worldwide.
+After extensive research, BMH chose to upgrade to Community Works, a product of the Cerner Corporation.
+Cerner is a leading technology company that serves more than 18,000 health care facilities worldwide.

 To provide the best possible care for our patients, we need to understand their complete medical picture, no matter where within the BMH system they may find themselves.

 While the technical aspects of the upgrade are happening largely behind the scenes, Cerner deployed a team of employees to help BMH implement the upgrade.
 A few hundred of our 600 employees worked diligently to become “Subject Matter Experts” and “Super Users” within their departments so we will have in-house expertise on all aspects of the new system when it goes live next week.

 One of the benefits of the new system is that our patients will have access to their medical records through a new Patient Portal.
 This will make it easier to forward relevant pieces of their record to physicians outside of the area.
 For instance, if a patient spends half of their year in Florida, they can share key parts of their medical record with their physician down south including medical history, medications, lab test results, and many other details that will expedite their care.

 In the new Cerner system, a patient’s critical details, including medications, emergency contacts, advanced directives will all be available in one record, accessible to those authorized to view it, and restricted from those who are not.
 Additional safety features will alert providers to allergies or other contraindicated medications.